FC-Viiiiictor-K/CS209A-Assignment2/README.md

 ![CourseInfo](https://img.shields.io/badge/sustech--cs209-23sp%3Aassign2-brightgreen)
 ![License](https://img.shields.io/github/license/hezean/chatting)

-**Chatting** is a simple online-chat application, based on JavaFX and Socket.
+**Chatting** is a simple online-chatting application, based on JavaFX and Socket.
 In this assignment, you will need to implement a WeChat like program, but much simpler.

 ## Quickstart